coreos/docs/os/cluster-architectures.md

 ### Configuring your laptop

-Start a single Container Linux VM with the Docker remote socket enabled in the Container Linux config.
-Here's what the cloud-config looks like:
+Start a single Container Linux VM with the Docker remote socket enabled in the Container Linux Config (CL Config).
+Here's what the CL Config looks like:

 ```container-linux-config
 systemd: